Research and Clinical Trials

 - ENCIT-01: Children and adolescents with recurrent or refractory neuroblastoma who are not likely to survive with current treatments

-- PLAT: Children and young adults with relapsed or refractory acute lymphoblastic leukemia (ALL) or other CD19+ or CD22+ acute leukemia who have not responded to standard therapies
+- PLAT: studies: Children and young adults with relapsed or refractory CD19+ or CD22+ acute leukemia or lymphoma who have not responded to standard therapies or who have relapsed after other T-cell therapy

 Meet the Experts